marcelm/cutadapt/doc/guide.rst

 For demultiplexing this type of data ("combinatorial demultiplexing"), it is necessary to write each read pair to an output file depending on the adapters found on R1 *and* R2.

-Doing this with Cutadapt is similar to doing normal demultiplexing as described above, but you need to use ``{name1}`` and ``{name2}`` in both output file name templates.
+Doing this is similar to doing normal demultiplexing as described above, but you need to use ``{name1}`` and ``{name2}`` in both output file name templates.
 For example::

     cutadapt \
         -e 0.15 --no-indels \
-        -g file:barcodes_fwd.fasta \
+        -g ^file:barcodes_fwd.fasta \
-        -G file:barcodes_rev.fasta \
+        -G ^file:barcodes_rev.fasta \
         -o {name1}-{name2}.1.fastq.gz -p {name1}-{name2}.2.fastq.gz \
         input.1.fastq.gz input.2.fastq.gz